 We sometimes take for granted the availability of safe power whenever we turn on a switch.
 An electrical system in need of maintenance may still work while presenting an increased risk to your operations.

 Infrared scanning is one way of inspecting electrical systems and to identify those in need of immediate maintenance.
 Infrared scanning is based on the principle that electrical equipment normally gives off heat.
-However, malfunctioning or overloaded electrical equipment produces excessive heat.
-This heat can be detected with the use of infrared imaging equipment.
-Detecting electrical hot spots allows for repair or replacement of the affected equipment, which may reduce the potential manufacturing downtime, production losses, power outages, fires and other catastrophic events resulting from equipment failures.
+However, malfunctioning or overloaded electrical equipment can produce excessive heat.
+Excessive heat can be detected with the use of infrared imaging equipment.
+Detecting electrical hot spots can allow for repair or replacement of the affected equipment, which may reduce the potential manufacturing downtime, production losses, power outages, fires and other catastrophic events resulting from equipment failures.

 Learn more about ways to protect your workplace property with Travelers business insurance products.